 In many situations, worker’s compensation insurance companies will probably try and give you an amount of money that is less than you actually deserve.
 The most beneficial thing you can do for yourself is to hire a workers’ compensation attorney.
 At Philadelphia worker’s compensation lawyers we assign a legal professional to you and your case who will work diligently on your side.
 As a result of this, the insurance company will be a lot less likely to try and take advantage of your situation.
 Having the right lawyer will go a long way and could end up helping you financially.

-If you have any questions please feel free to reach out to us at 215-512-1500.
+If you have any questions please feel free to reach out to us.
 At Gross & Kenny LLP, we return all phone calls within the same day and we don’t get paid unless you get paid.
-You can also contact us online through a contact form online.
+You can also contact us online through a contact form.
 From there you can request a free consultation.
 Simply provide your name, phone number, email address, and a brief description of your legal issue.
-Our offices are located at 1500 JFK Boulevard, Suite 1450 in Philadelphia, PA 19102.
-We are honored to provide you with professional and skillful legal representation.
+We are honored to provide you with professional and skillful legal representation in Philadelphia, Bustleton, and South Philadelphia.

-For more than two decades, Gross & Kenny, LLP, have dedicated their entire practice to helping injured workers get the complete package of workers’ compensation and disability benefits they are entitled to under the law.
-For a free consultation about your claim, call our Philadelphia workers’ compensation lawyers at 215-512-1500 or contact us online.
+For more than two decades, Gross & Kenny, LLP, has helped injured workers in Bustleton and South Philly recover Philadelphia workers’ compensation lump-sum settlements.
+For a free consultation about your claim, contact our Philadelphia workers’ compensation lawyers today.